 I hadn’t been to this park in a long time, although it was one of the first places I started hiking in Los Angeles.
 On a Monday afternoon, the Trippet Ranch parking lot was almost empty, and the air had just enough of a chill to require long sleeves.
 In other words, perfect.

-From Trippet Ranch, there are several options, and I decided to heard toward Eagle Rock on the Eagle Springs Fire Road instead of taking the Backbone Trail / Musch Trail.
+From Trippet Ranch, there are several options, and I decided to head toward Eagle Rock on the Eagle Springs Fire Road instead of taking the Backbone Trail / Musch Trail.
 I should note, however, that during the spring and summer, the meadows on the Musch Trail absolutely explode with color, and it’s definitely worth exploring.

 From the parking lot, you can either wind up the East Topanga Fire Road to the Eagle Springs Route, or you can proceed up the much shorter Nature Trail that passes a ranch building / education center.
 It’s a very short path, and dives under some tree-cover for a quick glimpse at some typical coastal range sycamores.